 development of oil industry.

 Figure 11.
-Example of the result of the ISO classification of
+Example of the result of an unsupervised ISO classification

 development.
-The pattern is consistent with settlement patterns observed in
+The farming pattern is consistent with the extent of settlement patterns

 Figure 12.
-An assemblage of the ISODATA classifications showing footprints of
+An assemblage of the unsupervised ISODATA classifications showing footprints of

 the location of people observed during late 1999 to early 2003.
 With reference